 I did a lot of research prior to us leaving to Bulgaria and whoever does something similar easily finds out that Albena doesn’t stand out as one of the most popular destinations in the country.
 We chose it for two main reasons:

 - it is very close to Romania.
 We were going to travel by bus from Bucharest and getting to Albena takes about 7 hours.
 Almost anything else in Bulgaria is way farther and you can’t keep a 4-year-old (our son) entertained for that long.
 At least not without going crazy yourself, haha!

 - most people described it as a very chill resort aimed mostly at families and older people.
 We didn’t want to get there to party all night.
 We wanted silence, we wanted beautiful sea and beaches and opportunities to recharge our batteries.
 That’s exactly what we got!

-Hotel Kaliakra in Albena
+Hotel Kaliakra in Albena vs Hotels in Romania

 Our son tends to choose food based on the way it looks (usually in photos in the menu) and then gets freaked out because he doesn’t enjoy eating broccoli with sweet and sour sauce or, even more often, because the dish he gets looks nothing like the photo.

 In an All Inclusive deal, he sees the food right in front of his eyes and we can easily get a bit in our plate and let him taste it before making a decision.
-It was way easier this way (and definitely less expensive)
+It was way easier this way (and definitely less expensive).

 I am very happy with our choice, though.
 Hotel Kaliakra – a 4 star hotel in Albena – is right near the beach, with all rooms offering an impressive sea view.
 They offer two types of rooms: Superior and Standard, the former being larger.